Abu Dhabi to establish court specialising in money laundering and tax evasion crimes

 UAE allows residents stranded outside country to return

 Starting 01.06.2020, foreign nationals holding valid UAE residence visas will be allowed to enter the UAE.
-Those who wish to return need to register for a so-called "Residents' Entry Permit" via the website smartservices.ica.gov.ae.
+Those who wish to return need to register for a so-called "Residents' Entry Permit" via the website https://smartservices.ica.gov.ae.

 UAE rolls out two-phase plan to reopen economy